Per Diem Calculator

 The Formula

-Annual Per Diem = Days on Road x Daily Rate
+Annual Per Diem = (Full Days x Daily Rate) + (Partial Days x Daily Rate x 75%)

-Federal Savings = Deductible Amount x Tax Bracket
+Federal Income Tax Savings = Deductible Amount x Marginal Bracket

 Variables